Colony Stimulating Factor 1 Receptor Inhibition Eliminates Microglia And Attenuates Brain Injury After Intracerebral Hemorrhage

 Digital Object Identifier (DOI)

 Li, Minshu; Li, Zhiguo; Ren, Honglei; Jin, Wei Na; Wood, Kristofer; Liu, Qiang; Sheth, Kevin N.; and Shi, Fu Dong, "Colony Stimulating Factor 1 Receptor Inhibition Eliminates Microglia And Attenuates Brain Injury After Intracerebral Hemorrhage" (2017).
-Neurobiology.
+Translational Neuroscience.
 132.